Introduction

 Process-Driven and Idempotent Design

-The API follows a processual, state-based design.
-Each transaction is handled as a sequence of state transitions on the server side, comparable to a finite state machine.
+The API uses a state-based design: each transaction advances through deterministic state transitions on the server side, like a finite state machine.

 Key characteristics: